SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 ### EditContent • Entries

-The Entries property offers a collection of methods and sub-methods to edit the content more easily.
+The <code>Entries</code> property offers a collection of methods and sub-methods to edit the content more easily.
 <br>This is how it usually looks like:<br/>

 ```js